Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Method

 \paragraph{Expert allocation.} Figures~\ref{fig:mistral_expert_alloc} and~\ref{fig:gemma_expert_alloc} report zero-shot accuracy after five epochs of fine-tuning on Mistral-7B and Gemma-7B respectively, with per-layer expert counts determined by Algorithm~\ref{alg:alloc} (MDL) and the LayerIF heuristic baseline.
 We note that LayerIF has previously been shown to outperform AlphaLoRA \citet{alphalora} and MoLA \citet{MolA} on these benchmarks; we omit those comparisons here for brevity and focus on the MDL-vs-LayerIF contrast.
 On Mistral-7B, the MDL allocation outperforms LayerIF on average under both influence score variants: \textbf{83.07\%} vs.\ 80.41\% (All) and \textbf{84.06\%} vs.\ 83.39\% (+ve), corresponding to absolute improvements of 2.66 and 0.67 percentage points respectively.
 The gains are most pronounced on ScienceQA, where MDL improves over LayerIF by 13.4 points (All) and 2.8 points (+ve), suggesting that curvature-weighted allocation is particularly beneficial for knowledge-intensive reasoning tasks where representational capacity is unevenly demanded across layers.

-On Gemma-7B, Algorithm~\ref{alg:alloc} produces identical expert counts to LayerIF under the All variant (hence only +ve results are reported), yet the MDL allocation still yields a marginal improvement (\textbf{87.52\%} vs.\ 87.46\%), confirming that the two methods agree in structure when curvature scores are relatively uniform, while MDL provides cleaner theoretical justification for the same decision.
-These results demonstrate that replacing the knapsack heuristic of LayerIF with the convex MDL program of Theorem~\ref{thm:alloc} yields consistent improvements without additional compute: both methods share the same influence-score inputs, and Algorithm~\ref{alg:alloc} adds only an $O(K\log 1/\varepsilon)$ bisection step.
-See more in Tables~\ref{tab:mistral_expert_alloc} and~\ref{tab:exp_gemma} for results on Mistral-7B and Gemma-7B respectively. \paragraph{Layer-wise Pruning.} Tables~\ref{tab:pruning_mistral} and~\ref{tab:pruning_gemma} report mean zero-shot accuracy across seven evaluation benchmarks at 50\% global sparsity, under Magnitude, Wanda, and SparseGPT pruning configurations.
-Because Algorithm~\ref{alg:prune} can assign extreme ratios ($\rho_k \to 1$) to low-curvature layers, we clip per-layer sparsity at 0.51 for Mistral-7B and 0.55 for Gemma-7B to ensure the global 50\% target is met without fully ablating any single layer.
-This clipping is consistent with the boundary solution analysis in Remark~\ref{rem:boundary}.
+On Gemma-7B, Algorithm~\ref{alg:alloc} produces identical expert counts under the \textbf{All} and \textbf{+ve} variant (hence only +ve results are reported).
+The MDL allocation yields a marginal improvement to the LayerIF allocation (\textbf{87.52\%} vs.\ 87.46\%), confirming that the two methods agree in structure when curvature scores are relatively uniform, MDL provides a cleaner theoretical justification for the same decision.
+These results demonstrate that replacing the knapsack heuristic of LayerIF with the convex MDL program of Theorem~\ref{thm:alloc} yields consistent improvements in some cases without additional compute: Both methods share the same influence-score inputs, and Algorithm~\ref{alg:alloc} adds only an $O(K\log 1/\varepsilon)$ bisection step.
+See more in Tables~\ref{tab:mistral_expert_alloc}, \ref{tab:comparison} and~\ref{tab:exp_gemma} for results on Mistral-7B and Gemma-7B respectively. \paragraph{Layer-wise Pruning.} Tables~\ref{tab:pruning_mistral} and~\ref{tab:pruning_gemma} report mean zero-shot accuracy across seven evaluation benchmarks at 50\% global sparsity, under Magnitude, Wanda, and SparseGPT pruning configurations.
+We impose the box constraint before optimization, using $\rho_{\max}=0.51$ for Mistral-7B and $\rho_{\max}=0.55$ for Gemma-7B.
+The global 50\% target remains feasible without fully pruning any targeted parameter block.
+For Mistral-7B, the combination of a 50\% global target and $\rho_{\max}=0.51$ leaves little room for heterogeneous layer ratios, which partly explains the near parity between the two decision rules.
+Fully pruning a targeted transformation can cause severe degradation, although residual connections may still preserve a network-level information path.